 Because blue is a primary color, a common misconception is that it cannot be created by the use of color blending.
 This is untrue.
 We can actually create primary colors by mixing cyan, magenta, and yellow pigments based on the CMY subtractive color model.

 What colors do you combine to make blue?
 The color blue is created by combining the colors magenta and cyan.
 While cyan is a greenish-blue, magenta is a kind of purplish-red that lies between the red and purple wavelengths.
+So if you are trying to create blue paint with color mixing you can use magenta and cyan to achieve the color blue.

 Mixing Different Shades of Blue